logbie/wfl/Docs/implementation_progress_2025-05-24.md

 ## Impact Assessment

 This fix resolves a major stability issue that could cause the parser to hang indefinitely on certain inputs.
 The comprehensive approach ensures that similar issues won't occur with other end token patterns, making the parser much more robust and reliable for production use.

+---

+## File Corruption Fix - May 24, 2025 (12:30 PM)

+### Problem
+- The `src/parser/mod.rs` file was corrupted/truncated at line 780
+- File was cutting off in the middle of a `ParseError::new()` call
+- This caused compilation errors with "unclosed delimiter" messages
+- Multiple unclosed braces and parentheses throughout the parser implementation

+### Root Cause
+- File corruption occurred during development, possibly due to incomplete file save or git merge conflict
+- The file was missing the final 36+ lines of the complete implementation

+### Solution
+1. **Identified Issue**: Used git to compare current file with HEAD version
+2. **Restored Complete File**: Used `git checkout HEAD -- src/parser/mod.rs` to restore the complete version
+3. **Verified Fix**: Successfully compiled with `cargo build`
+4. **Tested Functionality**: Confirmed existing test programs still work correctly

+### Verification Results
+- ✅ **Compilation**: `cargo build` succeeds without errors
+- ✅ **Basic Programs**: `Test Programs/hello.wfl` works correctly
+- ✅ **Simple Test**: `Test Programs/simple_test.wfl` executes properly
+- ✅ **Parser Stability**: No infinite loop issues or crashes

+### Files Affected
+- **Primary**: `src/parser/mod.rs` - Restored complete implementation from git HEAD

+### Impact
+- **Immediate**: Resolves all compilation errors preventing development
+- **Development**: Allows continued work on the WFL compiler
+- **Stability**: Maintains all recent parser improvements including comprehensive end token handling
+- **No Regressions**: All existing functionality preserved

+This was a critical fix that restored the project to a buildable state while preserving all recent improvements to the parser.